Ronasian/pro_readme_gen-RS/README.md

 ```

 ## Usage
+Users must access the application file directory in the terminal and use <node index.js> to initiate the program.
+Link to video demo: https://drive.google.com/file/d/1j_yPhnxQ0Erm897YNs2SW2daTzCrGech/view

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details